-3. Please describe any challenges or issues anticipated during the next quarter that may impact planned progress against the project milestones listed above.
+3. Please describe any challenges or issues anticipated during the next guarter that may impact planned progress against the project milestones listed above.
 In particular, please identify any areas or issues where technical assistance from the BTOP program may be useful (600 words or less).

-One challenge has been the lack of information from the cable companies about their plans for Connect-to-Compete.
+One challenge has been the lack of information from the cable companies about their plans for Connect to Compete.
 CETF would like to be a partner as it is with Comcast on their program yet this lack of information is problematic for planning.
-This challenge is also complicated by the need to buy advertising early in an election year.
-This is especially problematic as many BAA partners have completed their projects.
+This is especially problematic as many BAA partners are completing their projects next quarter.
+Similarly, we have not heard any firm word on Eligible Telecommunications Providers (ETCs) participating in the Lifeline Pilot.